-Ed Meadow, CenDyne's president, said at RetailVision, held here March 25-28, that the first products will be a DVD burner capable of both the -RW and +RW format media, and a four SKU line of PC graphics card.
-These will be followed in May by what CenDyne is calling an Active VideoDisk, a hard drive based PVR.
+Ed Meadow, CenDyne's president, said at the RetailVision show, which opened here on Tuesday, that the first products will be a DVD burner capable of both the -RW and +RW format media, and a four-SKU line of PC graphics card.
+These will be followed in May by what CenDyne is calling an Active VideoDisk, a hard-drive-based PVR.
 In June three DVD-based home recorders, also dual format, will ship.
 The company also plans to enter the wireless home networking market with a variety of 802.11b devices.

-CenDyne was founded in 1999 and has primarily marketed CD and DVD burners under the CenDyne and Verbatim brand names at various office superstores and on the Web.
+CenDyne was founded in 1999 and has primarily marketed CD and DVD burners under the CenDyne and Verbatim brand names at various office superstores, as well as online.
 NPD ranked it No. 1 in CD-RW sales for January with 16.5 percent of the market.

-The +RW/-RW PC drive will carry a $299 suggested retail price.
-It will sell under the Verbatim brand, which CenDyne licenses from blank media maker Verbatim/ Mitsubishi Chemical.
+The -/+ RW PC drive will carry a $299 suggested retail price.
+It will sell under the Verbatim brand, which CenDyne licenses from blank media maker Verbatim/Mitsubishi Chemical.

 The Active VideoDisk PVR devices will come in several varieties.
 One type will have removable 2.5-inch hard drives with capacities starting at 40GB.
 Meadows said the intention is for people to be able to move the drive from one to another.
 There also will be a version with a conventional hard drive with capacities ranging up to 200GB.
 Prices for these products will fall between $299 and $499 and they will ship in May.